nitzano/semantic-release-github-milestones/README.md

 | `success`          | Close the target [GitHub milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones). |
 | `fail`             | Show a descriptive message to why the release failed                                                                               |

-# Intro
+# Highlights

-This [**semantic-release**](https://github.com/semantic-release/semantic-release) plugin does the following:

 1. Verifies all issues are closed on matching [GitHub milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) before releasing a new version.
-1. Appends milestone data to releases (FUTURE VERSION)
+2. Appends milestone data to releases (FUTURE VERSION)
-1. Automatically closes milestone when a release with the same name is deployed (FUTURE VERSION)
+3. Automatically closes milestone when a release with the same name is deployed (FUTURE VERSION)

 ## Example